-Key 2014 Compensation Decisions
+Key 2015 Compensation Decisions

-Compensation decisions by the Compensation Committee for 2014 demonstrate the direct link between the compensation opportunities for our named executive officers and performance for our stockholders:
+Compensation decisions by the Compensation Committee for 2015 demonstrate the direct link between the compensation opportunities for our named executive officers and performance for our stockholders:

-- The Compensation Committee structured compensation opportunities for our named executive officers for 2014 similar to the design of our compensation program for 2013, with an emphasis on performance-based annual and long-term incentive compensation opportunities.
-For the named executive officers, 100% of the long-term incentive compensation opportunity was in the form of an award of performance share units (PSUs). - The Compensation Committee established performance goals for 2014 annual incentive awards under the Annual Incentive Plan, focused on a balanced mix of Adjusted EBITDA and expense reduction and working capital ratio goals.

-- The Compensation Committee established performance goals for the PSUs awarded in early 2014 based on our performance over a three-year performance period, 2014-2016.
-Performance for the PSUs is measured by a combination of our 2016 Consolidated Adjusted EBITDA Margin and our relative total stockholder return (TSR) compared against a group of peer companies over the performance period. - The Compensation Committee established performance goals for the special PSUs awarded primarily during the first half of 2014, which are principally based on achievement of specified levels of free cash flow, above targets established in the Company's three-year strategic plan, over the three-year performance period of 2014-2016, in addition to earnings per share and TSR metrics.
+- The Compensation Committee structured compensation opportunities for our named executive officers for 2015 similar to the design of our compensation program for 2014, with an emphasis on performance-based annual and long-term incentive compensation opportunities.
+For the named executive officers, 100% of the long-term incentive compensation opportunity was in the form of an award of performance share units ("PSUs"). - The Compensation Committee established performance goals for 2015 annual incentive awards under the Annual Incentive Plan, focused on a balanced mix of Adjusted EBITDA and expense reduction and working capital ratio goals. - The Compensation Committee established performance goals for the PSUs awarded in early 2015 based on our performance over a three-year performance period, 2015-2017.
+Performance for the PSUs is measured by a combination of our 2017 Consolidated Adjusted EBITDA Margin and our relative total stockholder return ("TSR") compared against a group of peer companies over the performance period.

-Details regarding the performance measures and targets used for the 2014 annual incentive awards, 2014-2016 PSUs and Special PSUs can be found below under "2014 Compensation Decisions: Base Salary and Incentive Compensation."
+Details regarding the performance measures and targets used for the 2015 annual incentive awards and 2015-2017 PSUs can be found below under "2015 Compensation Decisions: Base Salary and Incentive Compensation."

-The following summarizes the 2014 compensation results for the named executive officers based on annual and three-year performance results through 2014:
+The following summarizes the 2015 compensation results for the named executive officers based on annual and three-year performance results through 2015:

-- Annual performance goals for Adjusted EBITDA and expense and working capital ratios all exceeded targets for 2014.
-As a result, the bonus pool for the Annul Incentive Plan funded at 158.7% of target.
-Based on this funding and the Compensation Committee's review of individual performance, the named executive officers received annual incentive awards for 2014 ranging from 165.8% to 198.4% of target, with Mr. Peribere's award at 198.4% of his target. - The Compensation Committee reviewed the performance results for the 2012-2014 PSUs.
-Performance goals for these PSUs were based on constant dollar growth of net trade sales, return on invested capital (ROIC) and relative TSR.
-The overall performance for 2012-2014 was above target and as a result these awards paid out at 101.1% of target.
+- Annual performance of Adjusted EBITDA and expense and working capital ratios all exceeded targets for 2015.
+As a result, the bonus pool for the Annual Incentive Plan funded at 118.3% of target.
+Based on this funding and the Compensation Committee's review of individual performance, the named executive officers received annual incentive awards for 2015 ranging from 112% to 142% of target, with Mr. Peribere's award at 131.91% of his target. - The Compensation Committee reviewed the performance results for the 2013-2015 PSUs.
+Performance goals for these PSUs were based on Adjusted EBITDA margins and relative TSR.
+The overall performance for 2013-2015 was above maximum levels and as a result these awards paid out at 200% of target.